brianjhuang/CryptoWho/README.md

 ### Reddit Thread Scraper

-We use Selenium with the Firefox Webdriver to scrape Reddit threads for YouTube videos.
-This data is used to train a YouTube video classifier.
+We use Selenium with the Firefox Webdriver to conduct our audit and gather YouTube video recommendations.

+Note: More recent versions of FireFox will just launch if you have the browser installed.
+Please install the Firefox browser.
+If it does not work, install the driver.

 To run the scraper, you will need to install the Firefox Webdriver, which can be downloaded [here](https://github.com/mozilla/geckodriver/releases).